CaryRandazzo/CaryRandazzo/README.md

 python, deep learning, machine learning, project planning, data analysis, statistical methods, anomaly detection, big data, sql databases, experimentation, and research on data quality.

-- 💞️ I’m would be open to collaborating on various projects.
+- 💞️ I would be open to collaborating on various projects.
 The projects of most interest would be in areas similar to what I've mentioend previously in this profile.

 - 📫 Contact me at randazzocary@gmail.com for professional or business related activities.